meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 # Recall Knowledge
 * Lore skills adjust difficulty down by 2 steps (CRB 503).
 This is a rules clarification.
 * Recall Knowledge can still be attempted if the previous attempt failed or critically failed, but the difficulty will increase by 1 step with each attempt regardless.
 )

+## Athletics
+note (
+# Disarm
+- Duration of the penalty increased to end of their next turn.
+They can end it early with an Interact action.

+The success entry for disarm now reads as:
+You weaken your target's grasp on the item.
+Until the end of that creature's turn, attempts to Disarm the target of that item gain a +2 circumstance bonus, and the target takes a -2 circumstance penalty to attacks with the item or other checks requiring a firm grasp on the item.
+)

 ## Crafting